Home DHP DHP 33-43

 or a hostile person may do to another;

-a mind that is wrongly directed,
+A mind that is wrongly oriented,

 inflicts on oneself greater harm.